Adasha/wrap-chars/README.md

 Note that this is a destructive process.
 If you think you may want to revert to the original HTML structure at any point you will need to store a copy of the original markup before applying the method.

-Any leading/trailing whitespace from each text node is removed.
+Any whitespace is reduced down to a single space.
 Text nodes containing only whitespace are ignored completely.

 ### Configuration